crankler/crankler.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2024-04-06
+date: 2024-05-25
 inline: true
 ---

-Our [FootVision]() paper was minor revision and resubmited by IEEE Robotics and Automation Letters.
+Our :sparkles: [FootVision]() paper was accepted by IEEE Robotics and Automation Letters.
 <!-- Paper, website, and code will be avaliable soon. -->